Survodutide

 Published: November 19, 2025

-To compare the efficacy and safety of GLP-1 receptor agonists (GLP-1RAs), dual agonists (GLP-1RAs/GIP or GCGR), and retatrutide (GLP-1/GIP/glucagon) for weight loss in adults with overweight or obesity.
+A Bayesian network meta-analysis compared GLP-1 agonists, dual agonists, and retatrutide for weight loss in adults with overweight or obesity.

 Novel NPY2R agonist BI 1820237 provides synergistic anti-obesity efficacy when combined with the GCGR/GLP-1R dual agonist survodutide.